sandeeppaulraj/CarND-Behavioral-Cloning-P3/writeup_report.md

 |						|												|

-#### 3. Final Thoughts
+#### 5. Final Thoughts

-I have been keeping things simple in all my projects as i ramp up on this rather exciting journey.
+I have been keeping things simple in all my projects as I ramp up on this rather exciting journey.
 I follow the guidelines and the various explanation videos to setup the various code templates and realize that doing this helps a lot in making a lot of progress.
 I re-use various code templates provided in the guidelines as well.
 This can be seen in my ipython notebooks.
-One thing that gets lost  is the various incremental additions i made to the initial model.In the near future, I have to enhance my model using advanced image augmentation techniques to make my model better.
-As mentioned previously, i have a hunch that i will need to do this for running the car in the more challenging track.
+One thing that gets lost  are the various incremental additions I made to the initial model.
+In the near future, I have to enhance my model using advanced image augmentation techniques to make my model better.
+As mentioned previously, I have a hunch that I will need to do this for running the car in the more challenging track.